GoodNotes/interviews/recruiter.md

 1) get an overview of the company product/ services and culture
 2) be convinced to apply to the company

-The entire presentation should be 15 minutes long, supported by a deck, and allowing around 15 minutes for questions.
+We might ask you to go through the presentation with us.
+The entire presentation should be 5-10 minutes long, supported by a deck, and allowing around 15 minutes for questions.
 We don’t expect you to put in more than 4 hours into preparing and creating the deck.

 ### Grading & Submission
 You’ll be graded on presentation skills, research skills, work culture sensitivity, prioritisation skills and audience-oriented mindset.
 Please share the deck to careers@goodnotes.com We will arrange a time for presentation upon receiving the deck.